-- loans availed by a borrower are repeatedly restructured unless otherwise permitted by regulations; - loans availed by a borrower are classified as fraud; - project does not commence commercial operations within the timelines permitted under the RBI guidelines in respect of the loans extended to a borrower for the purpose of implementing a project; and - any security in nature of debenture/bonds/equity shares issued by a borrower and held by the Bank is classified as non-performing investment.
+- loans availed by a borrower are repeatedly restructured unless otherwise permitted by regulations; - loans availed by a borrower are classified as fraud;

+- project does not commence commercial operations within the timelines permitted under the RBI guidelines in respect of the loans extended to a borrower for the purpose of implementing a project; - the borrower's loans are restructured by the Bank.
+Loans given for the purpose of implementing a project and which are restructured because of a change in the documented date of commencement of commercial operations (DCCO) are not classified as non-performing, subject to certain conditions being fulfilled; - any security in nature of debenture/bonds/equity shares issued by a borrower and held by the Bank is classified as non-performing investment.